 4. Employee Survey Questions for Managers

-- I believe in the approach taken by leaders to take to reach company objectives?
+- I believe in the approach taken by leaders to reach company objectives

 - My manager gives me clear goals and objectives